josh-cook/xlsx-parser/README.md

-# xlsx-to-csv
+# xlsx-parser

-A basic python XLSX to CSV reader with copied output
+A basic python XLSX parser with copied output for discounted vehicles

-To use the XLSX to CSV parser you will have to install locally the following packages:
+To use the XLSX parser you will have to install locally the following packages:

 `pip3 install pandas`